Skip to contentSkip to footer

-Birmingham Musical Programme Engages 200 Residents in Mailbox District - health and wellness initiatives from Birmingham, England
+Birmingham Musical Programme Engages 200 Residents - positive health & wellness news from Birmingham, England

 A new musical programme in Birmingham's Mailbox district has engaged 200 residents in weekly choir sessions since October 2025.
 The initiative, supported by the Birmingham Music Trust, aims to enhance community wellness and foster social connections, with a total investment of £50,000.